Authentic Halal: Restore Trust from Traceability and Blockchain

 The media continues to highlight the fraud stories and they drive consumer awareness.
 After years of exposure and a turn towards healthier eating, the public is demanding more transparency about where their food came from before it hits their table.
 Technology and new processes connect all the stakeholders for greater traceability of these goods to reduce the risk of counterfeits reaching consumers.

 This ability to trace food from origin to destination is also important for religious reasons.
 You probably are aware of kosher and halal food items just from shopping at your local grocery store.
 For religious followers, it is important to eat these certified foods as there are often strict guidelines.
 Discovering that you’ve been eating non-certified food regularly because of fraud could be devastating.

-Unfortunately, in the past few years, food falsely labeled as halal certified has been found around the world.
-Some of the product originated in the Asia Pacific region, such as Malaysia and South Korea.
+Unfortunately, in the past few years, food falsely labeled as halal-certified has been found around the world.
+Some of the products originated in the Asia Pacific region, such as Malaysia and South Korea.
 The risk is growing along with the increase in demand for these products.